 These are typically where you’ll find the marketing research purist in their element.
-In our guide to marketing agencies, we highlight how to spot them.
+See our market research companies guide for how to spot these.

 Poorly thought out recommendations

-It’s not great when you get recommendations that fall into the ‘damn obvious’ camp.
+It’s not great when you get recommendations which fall into the ‘damn obvious’ camp.
 For example, “this brand needs to grow awareness / consideration / trial / loyalty’ etc” – well, duh.

-Also, recommendations that don’t take account of what else is going on in the business.
+Also, recommendations which don’t take account of what else is going on in the business.
 Or how practical their recommendation is.

 Fear of committing to a decision

 So many hypotheses.
 But frequently, no actual commitment to a recommendation.
-This ‘might’ be the case, or that ‘could’ be true.
+This might be the case.
+That could be true.